strongbox/strongbox-web-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Contributing
+Contributions and contributors are always welcome!
+For more details, please check [here](https://github.com/strongbox/strongbox/blob/master/CONTRIBUTING.md).
+We have a helpful community of developers on our [Gitter](https://gitter.im/strongbox/strongbox) channel, please feel free to drop by, if you have questions, issues, or would like to contribute!